-Very likely the body of Lazarus lay in a near-by family tomb.
+Very likely the body of Lazarus lay in a nearby family tomb.
 His body was bound with grave clothes, and his body would have been anointed.

-Jesus approached the tomb, and groaned in the spirit.
-Jesus groaned within Himself and was greatly burdened.
+Jesus approached the tomb and His great burden caused Him to groan within Himself.
 He commanded the stone to be rolled back.
 He then looked up and prayed.
 He then cried with a loud voice, "Lazarus, come forth!"
 The one who had died came out of the tomb bound with the grave clothes.
 Jesus now commanded, "Loose him, and let him go his way."